 Sandia Park is a tiny town located in the state of New Mexico.
-With a population of 240 people and just one neighborhood, Sandia Park is the 112th largest community in New Mexico.
+With a population of 265 people and two constituent neighborhoods, Sandia Park is the 147th largest community in New Mexico.

 Sandia Park real estate is some of the most expensive in New Mexico, although Sandia Park house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Sandia Park isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sandia Park are a mix of both white- and blue-collar jobs.
 Overall, Sandia Park is a town of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Sandia Park who work in healthcare (31.69%), the sciences (28.17%), and law enforcement and fire fighting (17.61%).

 And if you like science, one thing you'll find is that Sandia Park has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.95% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.